Kansas City Immigration Attorneys

 In addition to communicating with clients about their specific cases, we try to keep clients and others informed about changes in the law, practical changes at the BIA and immigration courts, political changes that might affect our clients, and Kansas City immigration attorney issues.
 Here are our most recent posts.
 You can also read all Blog posts here.

 We are proud to spend the majority of our time and resources helping individuals and businesses to comply with the immigration laws.
-In addition, these are a few other services we provide:
+However, these are a few other services we provide:

 In addition to representing immigrants in immigration court in Kansas and Missouri, we often assist our clients with traffic issues at traffic court in Johnson County, Kansas (Overland Park, Olathe, Lenexa, Shawnee, Mission, Leawood, Prairie Village, and Roeland Park).
 Please feel free to contact our office if you have questions about a traffic ticket and need assistance.

 Although it doesn’t seem like traditional “immigration” work, our practice also leads to a number of Freedom of Information Act or FOIA requests.
-And when those requests are denied or limited we do sometimes litigate FOIA issues in federal district court.
+We submit FOIA requests on behalf of our clients for their own immigration documents.
+We also often request government documents to help understand how the federal agencies are processing certain immigration requests, and we make those resources publicly available.
+When a FOIA request is denied or limited we do sometimes litigate FOIA issues in federal district court.
 If you have a FOIA question or have had your FOIA request denied or limited, we would be glad to discuss possible litigation or other options to try to obtain the documents and information you need.